-In 2013 Costamare Shipping entered into a Co-operation Agreement with V.Ships Greece, a member of V.Group, one of the largest providers of ship-management services worldwide, pursuant to which the two companies established the Cell within V.Ships Greece to provide management services to certain of our containerships.
-The Cell also offers ship-management services to third-party owners, including four Joint Venture vessels in our fleet.
+In 2013, Costamare Shipping entered into a Co-operation Agreement with V.Ships Greece, a member of V.Group, one of the largest providers of ship-management services worldwide, pursuant to which the two companies established the Cell within V.Ships Greece to provide management services to certain of our containerships.
+The Cell also offers ship-management services to thirdparty owners, including four Joint Venture vessels in our fleet.
 The net profit from the operation of the Cell relating to the Company's containerships is passed on to Costamare Shipping to the extent it exceeds \$20,000 per vessel while the net profit from the operation of the Cell related to thirdparty owners (including Joint Venture vessels in our fleet) is split equally between V.Ships Greece and Costamare Shipping.
 Costamare Shipping passes to us the net profit, if any, it receives pursuant to the Co-operation Agreement as a refund or reduction of the management fees payable by us to Costamare Shipping under the Framework Agreement (prior to November 2, 2015, the management fees that were payable under the Group Management Agreement).
-Costamare Shipping's share of the Cell's net profit was \$561,291 and \$718,000 for the years ended December 31, 2016 and December 31, 2015, respectively.
-We expect Costamare Shipping to pay to us its \$561,291 share of the Cell's net profit by the end of the first quarter of 2017.
+Costamare Shipping's share of the Cell's net profit was \$380,000 and \$561,291 for the years ended December 31, 2017 and December 31, 2016, respectively.
+We expect Costamare Shipping to pay to us its \$380,000 share of the Cell's net profit by the end of the first quarter of 2018.
 Costamare Shipping has certain control rights regarding the employment and dismissal of the Cell's personnel, the appointment of the Cell's senior managers and the management of vessels owned by third parties.
 Costamare Shipping or V.Ships Greece may terminate the Co-operation Agreement upon six months' notice.
 Although the Cell is operated pursuant to the Co-operation Agreement between Costamare Shipping and V.Ships Greece, it is not controlled by Costamare Shipping and we do not consider it to be an affiliated manager.
+In November 2015, Costamare Shipping entered into an agreement with Marcas Ltd. ("Marcas"), a company which negotiates marine supply contracts on behalf of vessel owners and vessel management companies.
+We believe that we will benefit from this agreement, which requires Costamare Shipping and Marcas to cooperate and combine their various strengths in order to achieve the best possible service and price combination with suppliers for us.
+Each vessel pays an annual membership fee to Marcas and any supplier brokerage fees that Marcas receives with respect to supplies purchased by our vessels or vessels acquired under the Framework Deed are credited to the relevant vessel-owning entities against their respective vessels' operating expenses.